 We use Telephone Call Recording software for quality and training purposes.
 All telephone calls made or received via the Practice Telephony system may be recorded.
-Call Recordings are stored indefinitely on an external hard drive and can be accessed by the IT & Data Lead and Practice Management Team.
+Call Recordings are stored securely for 3 years on an external hard drive and can be accessed by the IT & Data Lead and Practice Management Team.
 We have internal policies that all staff must follow in order to protect your data.